9 State Parks to Visit in Vermont This Summer

 9. Emerald Lake State Park

-On the shores of sparkling Emerald Lake, this state park is inviting for swimmers, boaters, anglers, and families, with a playground, a boat launch, paddling gear for rent, and a campground to extend the fun overnight or longer.
+Sparkling Emerald Lake invites swimmers, boaters, anglers, and families, with a playground, a boat launch, paddling gear for rent, and a campground to extend the fun overnight or longer.
 Located in southern Vermont between Manchester and Rutland, the Dorset area was known for marble quarrying, and that history forged this park.
 With the largest state campground in southwestern Vermont, brand-new docks, and on-site nature programming in the summer, Emerald Lake State Park is a true jewel.